solid/solidproject.org/_posts/developers/apps/vocabularies/2019-01-01-13_creation-methodology.md

 #### Ontology implementation

-At some point, you will be happy with your vocabulary as a drawing, but in this form it cannot be used by applications.
-To this end, it must be **implemented into RDF**.
-To do so, you can use [Protégé](https://protege.stanford.edu/), a tool that will help you implement your vocabulary through a GUI, without having to write the RDF directly.
+At some point, you will be happy with your vocabulary as a drawing, but in this form it cannot be used by applications; for that, it must be **constructed as RDF**.
+For this, you can use a tool such as [Protégé](https://protege.stanford.edu/) to help you construct your vocabulary through a GUI, without having to write the RDF directly.

 Next step, [publish your vocabulary](/developers/vocabularies/publish)!